telent/liminix/doc/developer.rst

 =====================

-Liminix' primary repo is https://gti.telent.net/dan/liminix but that doesn't help you much, because it doesn't have open registrations.
+Liminix' primary repo is https://gti.telent.net/dan/liminix but you can't send code there directly  because it doesn't have open registrations.

 * There's a `mirror on Github <https://github.com/telent/liminix>`_ for convenience and visibility: you can open PRs against that